andrew-garfield101/writ/README.md

 The most complex problem in multi-agent development isn't writing code — it's merging it.
 When five agents work concurrently on overlapping files, traditional line-based merging falls apart.
 Writ merges *meaning*, not lines.

-The convergence engine understands code structurally — it knows the difference between an import, a function definition, and a statement.
+Writ's convergence engine understands code structurally — it knows the difference between an import, a function definition, and a statement.
 When two agents both add imports to the same file, writ doesn't see a "conflict" — it sees two additive changes and composes them.
 When two agents modify the same function body differently, writ knows that's a real conflict and escalates it with full context.

 Five deterministic resolution patterns handle the common cases: